Toward Learning POMDPs Beyond Full-Rank Actions and State Observability: Learning Predictive State Representations

 \subsection{Assumptions}

 Before we discuss our algorithm, we must state some key assumptions.
 First, we assume that under a memoryless random exploration-policy $a \sim \pi_{\text{exp}}(\mc A), \pi \in \Delta(\mc A)$\footnote{$\Delta(\mc A)$ denotes the set of distributions over the discrete set $\mc A$.} (which, in this paper, we take to be uniform), the induced Markov chain $(s_t, a_t, o_t)_{t \geq 0}$ is ergodic.
 This property causes the visitation distribution over states to converge to a stationary distribution $b_\pi$, with nonzero support over the state space, as the agent explores.
 Ergodic Markov chains are \textit{irreducible}, i.e., every state is reachable with nonzero probability, and \textit{aperiodic}, i.e., cannot be trapped in periodic cycles.
 We believe these conditions are reasonable.
 If an agent becomes trapped in some connected component of the system, then the dynamics of that component are the ones that are learned.
-Robots also often have the option to not explicitly take actions and passively observe without the evolution of the environment state, which breaks any periodicity.
+Robots also often have passive observation that do not change the environment state.
+The transition dynamics of these actions are loops with period one, which breaks periodicity.

 Second, we also assume that $\forw$, when limited to indices corresponding to one fewer than the maximum sequence length, has the same rank as the number of states (e.g. is full-rank), and that $\back$ is also full-rank.
 This assumption is strictly weaker than prior work that assumes that all transition matrices $T^a$ and row-stochastic observation matrices $\Obs^a$ are full rank for all actions \cite{azizzadenesheliReinforcementLearning2016,guoPACRL2016}.
 The implication can be proven by showing that the products $\diag(b_\pi)T^a \Obs^a \diag(b_\pi)^{-1}$ and $T^a \Obs^a$ are submatrices of $\forw$ and $\back$, respectively.
-If $b_\pi$ is a stationary distribution, as implied by our ergodicity assumption, then every entry is positive, so $\forw$ and $\back$ that are full-rank.
+If $b_\pi$ is a stationary distribution, as implied by our ergodicity assumption, then every entry is positive, so $\forw$ and $\back$ are full-rank.
 Many of the standard POMDPs in the literature, which are also included in our experiments (Sec. \ref{sec:experiments}), are counterexamples for the converse of the implication.